 Employment Tribunal contacts

-The Employment Tribunals have a public enquiry line to answer your queries, provide information about tribunal publications and explain how the tribunal system works.
-It cannot give you legal advice, such as advising you on your claim or response.
+We have a public enquiry line to answer general queries, provide information about tribunal publications and explain how the tribunal system works.
+We cannot give you legal advice, such as advising you on your claim or response or action correspondence as we do not have access to case files.

-If you are not sure that your claim is something that an Employment Tribunal can deal with, contact the public enquiry line or ACAS (on 08457 47 47 47 which is open from 0800 to 2000 Monday–Friday and 0900 to 1300 on Saturday)
+If you are not sure that your claim is something that an Employment Tribunal can deal with, contact the public enquiry line (or ACAS on 08457 47 47 47 open from 8am to 8pm Monday–Friday and 9am to 1pm on Saturday)

 Public Enquiry Line: +44 (0)845 795 9775